Questions or Concerns

 - Abide by the terms of this Notice and maintain the privacy of your health information;

-- Notify you if we are unable to agree to a requested restriction;
+- Notify you if we are unable to agree to a requested restriction or amendment;

 - Accommodate reasonable requests you may have to communicate health information by alternative means or at alternative locations, e.g., Electronic Transmission;

 - Obtain your written authorization to use or disclose your health information for reasons other than those listed in this Notice and permitted under law; and